jlg-formation/anyzz1-june-angers-2024/README.md

 ### Create a common library

+- creating a library widgets
+- developing the library and using it in a same workspace
 - using verdaccio
-- creating the library
-- developing the library and using it in a same workspace
 - publishing the library in verdaccio
 - using the library in a nearby project